Agoric/agoric-sdk/a3p-integration/README.md

 `/scripts/generate-a3p-submission.sh` script contains commands to generate the core-eval content and move it to the expected proposal package's submission directory.
 It is executed as part of `a3p-integration`'s `build:submission` step.
-Each proposal that requires such a build step should add a `build:submission` rule in its  package.json to specify the details of proposals that require a build step.
+Each proposal that requires such a build step should add an `sdk-generate` property in its `agoricProposal` config.

 ## Building synthetic-chain images